-HPE 109 Techniques of Basic Skills in 3 Cr Physical Education
+HPE 109 Techniques of Basic Skills in Physical Education

-An introduction to basic motor skill development and its sequential application to specific movement patterns, including locomotor, non-locomotor, manipulative, rhythm and dance, and movement exploration.
+An introduction to basic motor skill development and its sequential application to specific movement patterns, including locomotor, non-locomotor, manipulative, and movement exploration.
 Included in this basic skill class is the teaching of knowledge and skills appropriate for the elementary health and physical education curriculum.
 The student will also learn how to select developmentally appropriate games and activities for elementary school children.
 Each semester.

-HPE 135 Introduction to Wellness 3 Cr
+HPE 135 Introduction to Wellness